 Service Learning is an integral part of a Lincoln Christian University education.
 Because it is our mission to train servant leaders, we believe that Service Learning is a critical for all LCU students.
 Each semester, all full-time undergraduate students are required to report 12 Service Learning credits as designated by Program Directors.
 Service Learning activities are academic major specific, so see your program director for Service Learning requirements.

 Restoration Week is an opportunity for students to gain exposure to God's world, to encounter God at work in His world, and to engage in that work.
 Each year Restoration Week provides opportunities for students to grow and expand their classroom learning, in a "week of class on the road."
 Teams of Lincoln Christian University students are dispatched to service and ministry sites throughout the world: locally, nationally, and internationally.
 These trips are usually led by Lincoln Christian University faculty and staff members, and students engage in a variety of activities, including church building, youth ministry, homeless ministry, construction projects, inner city ministry, and monastic experiences.
 With at least 25 trips offered every year, each student is able to find a place where they can be blessed and be a blessing.
 As part of the Service Learning program, Restoration Week counts for part of every student's Service Learning activities in the spring semester.
-Click here for descriptions of the trips for 2013.
-Click here for details of the trips for 2013

 The mission of Lincoln Christian University is to nurture and equip Christians with a Biblical worldview to serve a nd lead in the church and in the world.
 The goal of Restoration Week is to provide students with unique service experiences using a "week of class on the road" format to allow students to engage in, encounter fully, and be exposed to God's work in the world.
 In this way, Restoration Week is a tangible way for the entire campus to live that mission together as a community of believers.